g471000/java-study-treeeyes/src/ch13/README.md

 # Thread

 Learning about process and thread of Java
-Covers to learn using multithread option.
+Covers to learn using multi-thread option.